 We expect our suppliers, contractors and agents to adhere to our Code of Conduct and to adopt similar standards.

-We work with our suppliers to ensure that they are reliable and ethical and that their products are fully compliant with the laws and regulations of the countries they, and we, operate in.
+We work with our suppliers to ensure that they are reliable and ethical and that their products are fully compliant with the laws and regulations of the countries in which they and we operate.
+Each business assesses its suppliers against set criteria to provide protection to both us and our customers in the event of a product failure or breach of regulation in the supply chain.
 On the rare occasion that a product is faulty, customers have the confidence of knowing that we will support them.
-We conduct background checks on our suppliers for unethical or illegal behaviour.
+We conduct third party background checks on our suppliers for unethical or illegal behaviour.

 Modern Slavery Act

-The UK Modern Slavery Act 2015 (“the Act”) requires Ferguson plc (“the Group”) to make an annual statement outlining the steps the business is taking to identify and prevent modern slavery within our organisation and its supply chain.
+The UK Modern Slavery Act 2015 (“the Act”) requires Ferguson plc and its group of companies (“the Group”) to make an annual statement outlining the steps the business is taking to identify and prevent modern slavery within our organisation and its supply chain.

 Through its various business divisions, the Group sources, distributes and sells products in mature markets in North America and Western Europe.
 A small percentage of the Group’s own label products are sourced from other regions, principally in Asia.

-- Training on combating modern slavery has been delivered in local language to colleagues in the Group’s sourcing operations in Asia.
+- Training on combating modern slavery was delivered in local language to associates in the Group’s sourcing operations in China in 2016 Similar training is planned for the Group’s Taiwanese operations in September 2017.

 - Audits and site visits of suppliers in low cost countries are undertaken on their appointment and periodically thereafter.
-Procedures for on-boarding and evaluating such suppliers have been reviewed this year.
+Procedures are in place for on‑boarding and evaluating such suppliers.

 - The Group has maintained a Code of Conduct and a confidential whistleblowing line, applicable to all Ferguson businesses, which allow people to “speak up” in confidence and without the fear of any negative consequences.